isaacvicente/blog/content/posts/note-taking-using-obsidian.md

 * **Ease of editing**: It's really easy and simple to write notes in Obsidian.
   It formats the Markdown files the way I want.
 * **Local files**: Everything I write is stored as local files, not in the cloud.
-This way, who owns the knowledgement is me, not some company.
+This way, who owns the knowledgement (i.e., the files) is me, not some company.
 * **Portability**: Obsidian also offers a mobile app.
 This way I cant write down what I need and see it later on my mobile phone.
 You can sync your computer with your phone using the paid service Obsidian offers.
 But you can